Hit enter after type your search item

 Git pull conflict

-Now, if you want to overwrite the content of the local file by the remote repository’s file, this is how you may do this.
+Now, if you want to overwrite the content of the local file with the remote repository’s file, this is how you may do this.

 Running the fetch command